-Supplements and Medicines — Drug Interactions You Need to Know
+Supplements and Medicines — Drug Interactions You Should Know About

-Vitamin D from your family doctor, magnesium from a TV commercial, iron on a friend’s recommendation, omega-3 for heart health, and turmeric for joints.
-In many households, dietary supplements have become as routine as a morning cup of coffee.
-A 2024 survey by the Council for Responsible Nutrition found that over 74% of adults regularly take at least one dietary supplement.
+Vitamin D from your GP, magnesium from a TV advert, iron on a friend’s recommendation, omega-3 for heart health, and turmeric for joints.
+In many Polish households, dietary supplements have become as routine as a morning cup of coffee.
+A 2024 CBOS survey found that over 72% of Polish adults regularly take at least one dietary supplement.

-At the same time, research published in the Journal of Clinical Pharmacy and Therapeutics indicates that nearly 40% of supplement users combine them with prescription medicines — often without telling their doctor.
-This is a significant problem because dietary supplements are not pharmacologically inert.
-They can reduce the effectiveness of medicines, intensify side effects, and in extreme cases — pose a direct threat to health.
+At the same time, research published in the Journal of Clinical Pharmacy and Therapeutics indicates that nearly 40% of people who take supplements combine them with prescription medicines — often without telling their doctor.
+This is a serious problem because dietary supplements are not pharmacologically inert.
+They can reduce the effectiveness of medicines, worsen side effects, and in extreme cases — pose a direct threat to health.

-In this article, we cover the most important interactions between popular supplements and medicines, explain the mechanisms behind these interactions, and offer practical advice on how to safely combine supplementation with pharmacotherapy.
+In this article, we cover the most important interactions between popular supplements and medicines, explain how they happen, and offer practical advice on using supplements safely alongside medicine treatment.

 Why Can Supplements Interact with Medicines?

-Dietary supplements contain biologically active substances — vitamins, minerals, amino acids, plant extracts — that undergo the same metabolic processes as medicines.
+Dietary supplements contain biologically active substances — vitamins, minerals, amino acids, plant extracts — that go through the same metabolic processes as medicines.
 Interactions can occur on several levels:

 Absorption (pharmacokinetic interactions)

 Some supplements physically or chemically block the absorption of medicines in the digestive tract.
-Iron, calcium, and magnesium form insoluble complexes with many drugs, reducing their blood concentration by as much as 50-80%.
+Iron, calcium, and magnesium form insoluble complexes with many medicines, reducing their blood levels by as much as 50-80%.

 Liver metabolism (cytochrome P450 enzymes)

 Many herbal supplements affect the activity of liver enzymes from the CYP450 family — the same ones that metabolise medicines.
-St. John’s Wort is the best-known example: it strongly induces CYP3A4, accelerating the breakdown of many drugs and reducing their effectiveness.
+St John’s wort is the best-known example: it strongly induces CYP3A4, accelerating the breakdown of many medicines and reducing their effectiveness.

 Pharmacodynamic effects

-A supplement can enhance or weaken a drug’s action at the receptor level.
-For example, omega-3 fatty acids and ginkgo biloba have antiplatelet properties — combined with anticoagulants, they can excessively increase the risk of bleeding.
+A supplement can enhance or weaken a medicine’s action at the receptor level.
+For example, omega-3 fatty acids and ginkgo biloba have antiplatelet properties — when combined with anticoagulants, they can increase the risk of bleeding beyond a safe level.

 Vitamin D